ryleigh/Xcode4OverwriteCharacters/README.md

 ### Description

-This Xcode 4 plugin will cause certain characters (parentheses, double-quotes, semicolons) to be overwritten when the character immediately after your cursor is the same as the character you entered.
+This Xcode 4 plugin will cause certain characters (right parentheses, double-quotes, semicolons) to be overwritten when the character immediately after your cursor is the same as the character you entered.

 ### Installation